Prepare Household Pipes for Freezing Temperatures

 If a resident has no water and thinks it may be because of a frozen pipe, follow the steps listed below.

-- If the meter is not frozen, the private plumbing is probably frozen at the point where the pipe goes under the house.
+- Check your private plumbing, as it is probably frozen at the point where the pipe goes under the house or through an attic, if not insulated.
 Check there first.

 - If a pipe is frozen, it is safest to call a plumber to handle the problem.
 The pipe may be cracked and will burst when thawed.
 If an electrical appliance is used to heat the pipe, spraying water from a burst pipe could get onto it, creating the risk of electrocution.